joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = 2.1.2 =
 * Bug fixed - not loading child profile meta box on new posts.
 * Bug fixed - not loading IntelliWidgetAdmin class when ajax call does not set is_admin before plugin execution
-* Thanks to NelClay for reporting these.

 = 2.1.1 =
 * Bux fixed - incorrect object reference in class-intelliwidget-metabox causing taxonomy menu to fail on child profile
-* Thanks to Keith for reporting this.

 = 2.1.0 =
 * New feature: taxonomy menu content option.
 Creates menu of terms from any taxonomy with multiple config options.